-I spend a lot of time around the elderly – in our family, at our church, and at the nursing home where I do pet therapy and evangelism.
-Sometimes it’s hard to imagine they weren’t always hunched and wrinkled and slow and forgetful.
+I have spent a lot of time around the elderly—in our family, at our church, and at the nursing home where I once did pet therapy and evangelism.
+Sometimes it’s hard to imagine them young and vigorous and at their peak.

 But we are seeing these old souls during only one small window of their lives, a window that is rapidly closing.
 We don’t see all that came before.
 Remember that their past is our present; their present is our future.

 The next time you look upon an elderly woman, I want you to imagine her telling you . . .

 I was young once.
 As a girl, I remember playing dodgeball with the neighborhood boys, my hair bow the only thing distinguishing my dirty face from theirs.
 My mother thought that was improper, so she signed me up for dance classes.
 I hated my leotards, and my ballet shoes were useless for dodgeball, but I eventually learned something: I really loved to dance, and I was good at it.

 I was also good at English and piano and Latin, and I was good with my hands.
 My mother taught me how to knit and sew, and we would make all our Christmas gifts by hand.